aws-samples/cfn101-workshop/workshop/content/30-workshop-part-01/30-launching-ec2/300-lab-08-user-data.md

 1. Go to the `code/30-launching-ec2/` directory.
 1. Open the `05-lab08-UserData.yaml` file.
-1. Open your editor with the template from the previous lab, or alternatively you can use the skeleton template provided in `code/30-launching-ec2/05-lab08-UserData.yaml`.
+1. Copy the code as you go through the topics below.

 #### 1. Create Security Group